 - Men’s Championships: May 27-June 1

 The championship will be contested on Grayhawk Golf Club’s Raptor course, a par-72, 7,090-yard Tom Fazio design that is listed among the “Best Public Golf Courses in Arizona” by Golf Magazine.
 Since debuting in 1995, Raptor has hosted several premier competitive golf tournaments, including the PGA TOUR’s Frys.com Open (2007-2009).
 Grayhawk also hosted Pro-Ams for the Waste Management Phoenix Open (1996 to 2012), The Tommy Bahama Challenge (2004 & 2005) and presently hosts the AJGA Thunderbird International Junior since 2000 and PGA Jr. League Championship through 2022.

 “We are fortunate to live in one of the most prestigious golf destinations in the country, so what better place to host the NCAA Golf Championships than Scottsdale, Arizona, which annually hosts one of the largest tournaments on the PGA TOUR,” said Vice President for Sun Devil Athletics Ray Anderson.
-“We are thrilled for the opportunity to host the nation’s elite in our own backyard for three consecutive years, and we intend to illustrate why Arizona is the perfect place for the NCAA Golf Championships.”
+“We are thrilled for the opportunity to host the nation’s elite in our own backyard, and we intend to illustrate why Arizona is the perfect place for the NCAA Golf Championships.”

 First Time for Everything